department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/SecureMessaging_Round1_Usability/conversation_guide.md

 ## Send a new message - 10 minutes
 - What kind of concerns would you send messages about and are there cases when you should not send a message?
-- How do you choose who you are sending your message to?
+- How do you select the provider you want to send your message to?
-- Let's say you wanted to change who is in your list of providers, how would you expect to do that?
+- If you want to change who is in your list of providers, how would you do that?
 - Who would you expect the message to say that it is from?
 - Which category would you pick for your message?
 How do you decide which category to choose?
 - If you wanted to send a file to your provider, how would you do that?
 What kind of attachments would you send?